westlepor/Algorithm-Visualization/README.md

 3D Path Finder is an interactive algorithm visualization.
 This app allows you to select start and ending points, to choose different types of path finder algorithms the statistics, create random wall(s) and run the visualizer.

-This year's World Happiness Report focuses on happiness and the community: how happiness has evolved over the past dozen years, with a focus on the technologies, social norms, conflicts and government policies that have driven those changes.

-This tool allows you to explore the study, customize the statistics, and share the facts.

-Data provided by World Happiness Report and World Population Review.
-Visualization created by Kenneth Choi.

 ### Screenshots

 <img src="./img/Path_Finder.gif?raw=true" width="800px" alt="3D Path Finder">